snehabalaji/Rna_Splicing_Demos/index.md

 * SpliceAI Usage
 * Glossary

 To learn more about RNA splicing and deep learning prediction in this field, visit this [page](https://snehabalaji.github.io/Technical/).
-I strongly recommended gathering foundational knowledge in both fields before proceeding to use the splicing technologies.
+I strongly recommended gathering foundational knowledge in both fields before proceeding to use the splicing tools.

 Credits:
+I would like to thank the authors of the following papers for making their tools free and easily accessible.
+The tools discussed in this webpage are credited to the following people:
+* Pangolin: Created by Zeng, T. and Li, Y.I.
+The github repository can be found [here](https://github.com/tkzeng/Pangolin).
+* SpliceAI: Created by Kishore Jaganathan,Sofia Kyriazopoulou Panagiotopoulou,Jeremy F. McRae,Siavash Fazel Darbandi,David Knowles,Yang I. Li,Jack A. Kosmicki,Juan Arbelaez,Wenwu Cui,Grace B. Schwartz,Eric D. Chow,Efstathios Kanterakis,Hong Gao,Amirali Kia et al..
+The github repository can be found [here](https://github.com/Illumina/SpliceAI).
+* MTSplice: Created by Jun Cheng, Thi Yen Duong Nguyen, Kamil J Cygan, Muhammed Hasan Çelik, William G Fairbrother, Žiga Avsec, Julien Gagneur.
+The github repository can be found [here](https://github.com/snehabalaji/MMSplice_MTSplice).

 ## Introduction
 Hi everyone!
 My name is Sneha Balaji and I’m a second year [Engineering Science](https://engsci.utoronto.ca/program/what-is-engsci/)  student at the University of Toronto in Toronto, Canada!
 This summer I had the opportunity to intern at [King Mongkut’s University of Technology Thonburi](https://www.kmutt.ac.th/en/) (KMUTT) in Bangkok, Thailand.

-Over the course of my summer, my research mainly focused on RNA splicing, specifically about the various prediction technologies in this ever-growing field.
-As someone who has freshly finished first year and with minimal technical expertise, I found it quite the challenge to understand and effectively use these technologies.
-So, I decided to create this blog so that individuals with less technical backgrounds can have an easier time accessing and using these technologies.
+Over the course of my summer, my research mainly focused on RNA splicing, specifically about the various prediction tools in this ever-growing field.
+As someone who has freshly finished first year and with minimal technical expertise, I found it quite the challenge to understand and effectively use these tools.
+So, I decided to create this blog so that individuals with less technical backgrounds can have an easier time accessing and using these tools.
 Feel free to reference the **Glossary** at the bottom of this page for any unknown terminology!

-This blog will focus on three current technologies in particular: Pangolin, MTSplice and SpliceAI.
-A bit about these technologies:
+This blog will focus on three current tools in particular: Pangolin, MTSplice and SpliceAI.
+A bit about these tools:
 * **Pangolin**: a deep learning technique that uses DNA sequences from four different species to predict both usage of a splice site and probability with reasonable accuracy in genetic variations.
 * **MTSplice and MMSplice**: both predict the effect of genetic variants using cassette exons using human tissues.
 MTSplice has been trained on tissue-specific variants, giving it tissue-specific prediction abilities as opposed to MMSplice.
 * **SpliceAI**: a neural network that predicts splice sites from any given pre-mRNA sequence with a high degree of accuracy.

-The technologies above mainly focus on predicting the effects of a multitude of variants on RNA splicing, aiming to help scientists and researchers better understand the complex world of alternative splicing.
+The tools above mainly focus on predicting the effects of a multitude of variants on RNA splicing, aiming to help scientists and researchers better understand the complex world of alternative splicing.

 ## Input & Output Formats
 Pangolin, MTSplice and SpliceAI were created at different times by different people and as a result, operate using different input and output formats.

-Below is a helpful table of the input and output formats of each of the technologies:
+Below is a helpful table of the input and output formats of each of the tools:

 <img width="440" alt="Screen Shot 2022-08-23 at 3 25 13 PM" src="https://user-images.githubusercontent.com/98296345/186252270-58dfdd63-d700-4538-84f3-5109f0ca39e8.png">